-The Carrer Consell de Cent reopened to pedestrians on a damp February afternoon in 2023, and the small crowd that had gathered to watch was older than the council had perhaps anticipated.
-The block between Carrer Comte d’Urgell and Carrer Vilàdal had been a four-lane through-route the day before.
-By midday, it was a green axis: continuous tree planting, generous benches, a single narrow service lane for delivery and emergency vehicles, and a surface that walked, biked and breathed differently.
-The grandmothers who came down from the surrounding flats to watch had grown up on this street.
-Several of them had been arguing with the council about it, in one direction or another, for the better part of forty years.
+The block of Carrer del Consell de Cent reopened to pedestrians on a damp afternoon in 2023, and the small crowd that had gathered to watch was older than the council had perhaps anticipated.
+The stretch near Carrer de Viladomat had carried through-traffic the day before.
+By midday it was a green axis: continuous tree planting, generous benches, a single narrow lane for delivery and emergency access, and a surface that walked, cycled and breathed differently.
+Several of the residents who came down from the surrounding flats to watch had grown up on this street.
+Some of them had been arguing with the council about it, in one direction or another, for the better part of their lives.

-The Eixample green-axis programme is the second act of Barcelona’s superblock story.
-The first act, the Poblenou pilot of 2016, the Sant Antoni transformation of 2017, the Sant Martí expansion of 2018, produced the photographs and the international press tours.
-The second act, which is being rolled out one block at a time across the gridded core of the city, is the harder part: scaling a model that started as a tactical urbanism experiment into infrastructure that survives mayors.
+The Eixample green-axes programme is the second act of Barcelona’s superblock story.
+The first act — the Poblenou pilot of 2016, the Sant Antoni transformation that opened in May 2018 — produced the photographs and the international press tours.
+The second act, rolled out one block at a time across the gridded core of the city, is the harder part: scaling a model that began as a tactical-urbanism experiment into infrastructure that survives a change of mayor.

 Where the model came from

-The conceptual frame for what Barcelona now calls the superilla belongs to the urbanist Salvador Rueda, whose work at the Agència d’Ecologia Urbana de Barcelona in the late 1980s and early 1990s set out the geometry: a three-by-three grouping of conventional Eixample blocks, with through-traffic permitted on the perimeter and the internal streets reorganised for pedestrians, cyclists, residents and slow service.
-The model was unfashionable for two decades.
-It was, in retrospect, also unhelpfully precise, the “nine blocks” specification gave critics an easy point of attack, and gave proponents an easy way to over-promise the geometry.
+The conceptual frame for what Barcelona calls the superilla, “superblock”, belongs to the urbanist Salvador Rueda, who set out the geometry through his work at the Agència d’Ecologia Urbana de Barcelona, the urban-ecology agency he directed after its founding in 2000.
+The idea is a grouping of conventional Eixample blocks, with through-traffic kept to the perimeter and the internal streets reorganised for pedestrians, cyclists, residents and slow service.
+The model was unfashionable for years.
+It was also, in retrospect, unhelpfully precise: the “nine blocks” formulation gave critics an easy target and tempted proponents into over-promising the geometry.

-What Ada Colau’s administration did between 2016 and 2023 was less to build superblocks faithfully and more to use the concept as a political vocabulary for incremental street redesign.
-Poblenou, the first pilot, was a tactical-urbanism intervention, orange paint, planters, public seating, that the city deliberately did not finish in stone before observing how residents used it.
-The same approach was taken in Sant Antoni and in the limited pilots in the Gràcia and Hostafrancs neighbourhoods.
-The political logic was: build cheap, observe behaviour, build expensive only where the cheap version held.
+What Ada Colau’s administration did between 2016 and 2023 was less to build superblocks faithfully than to use the concept as a political vocabulary for incremental street redesign.
+Poblenou, the first pilot, was tactical urbanism — paint, planters, public seating — that the city deliberately did not finish in stone before observing how residents used it.
+A comparable approach followed in Sant Antoni.
+The political logic ran: build cheap, observe behaviour, build expensive only where the cheap version held.

 From pilot to programme

-The 2020 Eixample plan, which Janet Sanz, deputy mayor for ecology, urban planning and mobility under Colau, took to the Conseil municipal in November of that year, made the political bet that the lessons from the pilots could be scaled.
-The plan called for twenty-one green axes in the Eixample district alone, structured as continuous pedestrian-priority streets running roughly north-south and east-west, intersected at four-block intervals by new public squares converted from former roundabouts and crossroads.
+The plan that the Colau administration set out for the Eixample made the political bet that the lessons from the pilots could be scaled.
+It called for a network of green axes across the district — the city’s stated ambition was twenty-one such axes, paired with twenty-one new squares — structured as continuous pedestrian-priority streets running through the grid and intersected by public squares converted from former crossroads.

 Build cheap, observe behaviour, build expensive only where the cheap version held.